 Indeed, two of the largest U.S. carriers — American Airlines and Delta Airlines — are both forecasting record-high revenues in the current quarter ending June 30.
 In recent earnings calls, airline executives said they expect sales to soar during the summer travel season.
 “Demand is stronger than I’ve ever seen in my career,” said United CEO Scott Kirby, “and that’s even before business travel fully recovers.”

 Airline industry poised for rapid growth in a post-pandemic world

 Optimism for the airline industry comes with a few caveats.
 The recovery should proceed if energy prices don’t continue to skyrocket, the Russia-Ukraine conflict doesn’t spread and severe COVID restrictions aren’t once again imposed.
 Those are some big assumptions that may or may not play out according to plan.
-But over the long term, the outlook is favorable, says Steve Watson, a portfolio manager with New Perspective Fund®.
+But over the long term, the outlook is favourable, says portfolio manager Steve Watson.

-“I think COVID will go away, and people will want to fly again — it’s that simple,” says Watson, who holds airlines, cruise lines and booking companies in his portfolios.
+“I think COVID will go away, and people will want to fly again — it’s that simple,” says Watson, a portfolio manager on Capital Group Capital Income BuilderTM (Canada) and Capital Group Monthly Income PortfolioTM (Canada).
 “Investors should focus less on the timing and more on what cash flows and earnings will look like in the months and years ahead.”

 What about the fear that Zoom or Webex video calls will replace the need for in-person business meetings?
 That’s nonsense, Watson says.